Why "Emergency!" remains a TV classic

 As the show opens, the squad has not come back from an early morning run and Capt.
 Stanley invites Gauge and DeSoto to go with the engine crew to the junkyard fire.

-The off going paramedics would have come back and found they had no relief.
-They would have called the district chief and asked if they should go out of service or be put on over time.
-The chief would have called headquarters and requested two medic be detailed to Station 51 because they have two medics on overtime.
+The off-going paramedics would have come back and found they had no relief.
+They would have called the district chief and asked if they should go out of service or be put on overtime.
+The chief would have called headquarters and requested two medics be detailed to Station 51 because they have two medics on overtime.